hydro-informatics/hydro-informatics.github.io/_sources/troubleshoot/dbg-telemac.md

 ### Accuracy

 When the accuracy keywords are improperly defined, TELEMAC may not be able to end the simulation.
-In this case make sure to comment out the accuracy keywords and let TELEMAC use its default values:
+In this case, make sure to comment out the accuracy keywords and let TELEMAC use its default values:

 ```fortran
 / SOLVER ACCURACY : 1.E-4